aelfric/ncfl-livedocs/events/pf.md

   constructive, productive, educational feedback.
 Please provide robust comments for all competitors.
 Remember: you are more than just a judge this weekend: you’re an educator, too.
+- If you need, you can complete comments later:
+  - All comments for Rounds 1-5 must be entered by 8:00 pm on Saturday.
+For Elimination Rounds, please work to have all comments for each Elimination Round on the ballot within 20 minutes of the round ending.
 - Additionally, as this has been an issue at other tournaments throughout the
   country: please write your comments yourself and do not use AI generators to do it for you.
 Students will dismiss feedback that sounds like it was